 - How Our Personal Injury Solicitors Can Help Your Factory Accident Claim

-Anybody who is injured in a factory through negligence could make a compensation claim.
+Anybody who is injured in a factory accident through negligence by their employer could be eligible to make a compensation claim.
 This includes staff, visitors, contractors, temporary factory workers, and delivery personnel.
 Before a solicitor will take on your case, they’ll want to see that:

 - The factory’s owner owed you a duty of care;

-- That duty was breached and resulted in an accident; and
+- That duty was breached and resulted in an accident at the factory; and

-- Following the accident, you were made ill or suffered an injury.
+- From the accident, you were made ill or suffered an injury.

 Proving all of the above can be tricky so if you’re unsure you would be eligible to make a claim, please contact our advisors today.